hapax/hapax.github.io/assets/reality.md

 point.
 The point is that, in order to do any of that, he first needed to ask the simple question: why does the apple fall?
 And he needed to admit that he didn't understand Aristotle's answer.
-And in trying to satisfy his own curiosity, he created physics and math as we know them know.
+And in trying to satisfy his own curiosity, he created physics and math as we know them.

 The courage to admit you don't know, and the curiosity to ask; these are the true prerequisites for being a scientist, not a labcoat or a